Maverick (George Thorogood and the Destroyers album): Side one

-"Willie and the Hand Jive" also features an additional verse not present in the original song.
 "What a Price" was written by Fats Domino, while "Long Gone" is another Thorogood original.

+Side two

 Side two opens with Carl Perkins’ "Dixie Fried".
 John Lee Hooker wrote "Crawlin' King Snake", while "Memphis/Marie", is one of two songs written by Chuck Berry.
 The song combines the two Chuck Berry songs "Memphis, Tennessee" and "Little Marie."
 Thorogood also wrote the ballad "Woman with the Blues", and Chuck Berry wrote "Go, Go, Go" (referred to as "(Let's) Go Go Go" on some versions of the album).
 The album's closer is "The Ballad of Maverick", written by David Buttolph and Paul Francis Webster.
-The original song was the theme for the TV Western Maverick, a show which Thorogood watched as a child.
-After saxophonist Hank Carter and bassist Billy Blough heard Thorogood singing the song, they figured out the chords, and began playing it at rehearsals.
-Eventually they recorded the song for the album.
+The song was the theme for the TV Western Maverick, a show which Thorogood watched as a child.
+After saxophonist Hank Carter and bassist Billy Blough heard Thorogood singing the song, they figured out the chords, and the band began playing it at rehearsals, eventually recording it for the album.

 Release

 EMI America released Maverick on January 25, 1985.
 The album debuted at No. 77, and peaked at No. 32 on the Billboard 200 chart.
 Maverick eventually sold more than 500,000 copies.
 The album was certified gold by the Recording Industry Association of America (RIAA) on August 5, 1985.

 Three tracks from the album were released as singles, "Gear Jammer" was released as the lead single from the album.'
 The song peaked at No. 26 on the Mainstream Rock Tracks chart.

-"I Drink Alone" was released in February 1985.
+"I Drink Alone" was the second single from the album.
 It is one of the Destroyer's best known songs, it is often played live and included on many live and compilation albums.
 It peaked at number 13 on the Hot Mainstream Rock Tracks.

-"Willie and the Hand Jive" was also released as a single.
+"Willie and the Hand Jive" was also released as a single on May 15.
 It is a cover of the Johnny Otis song of the same name.
-"Willie and the Hand Jive" is the only Destroyers single to reach the Billboard Hot 100 chart, Peaking at number 63.
+"Willie and the Hand Jive" is the only Destroyers single to reach the Billboard Hot 100 chart, peaking at number 63.

-An edit of "Memphis/Marie" was also released as a 12-inch single on August 21, 1985.
+An edit of "Memphis/Marie" was released as a 12-inch single on August 21, 1985, as the fourth single from the album.